 3.1 Faux Or Fake Calligraphy

-In other words, it is also known as real calligraphy because it is simple in a technique that imitates the appearance of traditional calligraphy, without the need for special pens or tools which involves drawing thick downstrokes and thin upstrokes to create the illusion barrier of hand lettering.
-For one thing, I promise that your creative spark will unquestionably ignite by doing this.
+In other words, it is also known as authentic calligraphy because it is simple in a technique that imitates the appearance of traditional calligraphy without the need for special pens or tools, which involves drawing thick downstrokes and thin upstrokes to create the illusion barrier of hand lettering.

-Faux calligraphy has become increasingly popular in recent years as a way to achieve elegance.
+Faux calligraphy has become increasingly popular in recent years to achieve elegance.
 It is a versatile option where you can use any calligraphy material.

 3.1.1 The Guide

-Besides, faux calligraphy involves carefully adding extra lines next to the downstrokes and thinning out the upstrokes.
+Besides, faux calligraphy involves carefully adding extra lines following the downstrokes and thinning out the upstrokes.
 Firstly, start simply by writing your desired word or phrase in cursive.
 Use any pen or marker with a rounded tip because the journey will only be fruitful when you enjoy the sailing.

-So it is important to identify the downstrokes in each letter, which means all the lines that draw inwards or to the right in cursive writing.
-Then once you located the downstrokes, solidify them by drawing a second, relatively greater line parallel to the first return stroke.
+So, it is essential to identify the downstrokes in each letter, which means all the lines that draw inwards or to the right in cursive writing.
+Then, once you locate the downstrokes, solidify them by drawing a second, relatively more remarkable line parallel to the first return stroke.

 3.2 Copperplate Calligraphy

-It is judged by its majestic, flowing sketch, which is produced in England, flexible pointed pen nib.
-Additionally, it is fairly regularly used for formal and decorative writing on paper records from the previous era, like credentials, weddings, and greeting cards.
+It is judged by its majestic, flowing sketch, with a flexible pointed pen nib.
+Additionally, it is regularly used for formal and decorative writing on paper records from the previous era, like credentials, weddings, and greeting cards.

-Besides, the name copperplate refers to the use of copperplates in the production of finely engraved penmanship manuals widely used during this period.
+Besides, the name copperplate refers to the use of copperplates in producing finely engraved penmanship manuals widely used during this period.
 These manuals provided detailed instructions about how to learn it.

 3.2.1 The Guide

-Even so to achieve the distinctive appearance of calligraphy, one must touch with delicate and mastery of pen movements is required.
-This creates a beautiful contrast between the thick and thin strokes, giving the script its characteristics of elegance which makes hand lettering cool.
+One must touch delicately to achieve the distinctive appearance of calligraphy, and mastery of pen movements is required.
+This creates a beautiful contrast between the thick and thin strokes, giving the script elegant characteristics and making hand lettering excellent.
 Furthermore, with time and practice, individuals can develop their unique style.

-Because it is more accessible and beginner-friendly compared to traditional calligraphy.
-Let’s not forget when thick strokes meet thin lines in a dance of artistic expression.
-Therefore, it is like watching an acrobat perform on paper, such a mesmerizing and full of flair.
+Because it is more accessible and beginner-friendly than traditional calligraphy, let’s not forget when thick strokes meet thin lines in a dance of artistic expression.
+Therefore, it is like watching an acrobat perform on paper; it is mesmerizing and full of flair.

 3.3.1 They Are Suitable For-